Generative anthropology: Originary event

 The emergence of the sign is only a temporary deferral of violence.
 It is immediately followed by the sparagmos, the discharge of the mimetic tension created by the sign in the violent dismemberment and consumption of the worldly incarnation of the sign, the central appetitive object.
 The violence of the sparagmos is mediated by the sign and thus directed towards the central object rather than the other members of the group.
 By including the sparagmos in the originary hypothesis, Gans intends to incorporate Girard's insights into scapegoating and the sacrificial (see Signs of Paradox 131–151).

 The "scene of representation" is fundamentally social or interpersonal.
 The act of representation always implies the presence of another or others.
 The use of a sign evokes the communal scene of representation, structured by a sacred center and a human periphery.
 The significance of the sign seems to emerge from the sacred center (in its resistance to appropriation), but the pragmatic significance of the sign is realized in the peace brokered amongst the humans on the periphery.

 All signs point to the sacred, that which is significant to the community.
 The sacred cannot be signified directly, since it is essentially an imaginary or ideal construction of mimetic desire.
 The significance is realized in the human relationships as mediated by the sign.
 When an individual refers to an object or idea, the reference is fundamentally to the significance of that object or idea for the human community.
 Language attempts to reproduce the non-violent presence of the community to itself, even though it may attempt to do so sacrificially, by designating a scapegoat victim.

 Generative Anthropology is so called because human culture is understood as a "genetic" development of the originary event.
 The scene of representation is a true cultural universal, but it must be analyzed in terms of its dialectical development.
 The conditions for the generation of significance are subject to historical evolution, so that the formal articulation of the sign always includes a dialogical relationship to past forms.

 Generative Anthropology Society and Conference

-The Generative Anthropology Society & Conference (GASC) is a scholarly association formed for the purpose of facilitating intellectual exchange amongst those interested in fundamental reflection on the human, originary thinking, and Generative Anthropology, including support for regular conferences.
+The Generative Anthropology Society and Conference (GASC) is a scholarly association formed for the purpose of facilitating intellectual exchange amongst those interested in fundamental reflection on the human, originary thinking, and Generative Anthropology, including support for regular conferences.
 GASC was formally organized on June 24, 2010 at Westminster College, Salt Lake City during the 4th Annual Generative Anthropology Summer Conference.

-Since 2007, Generative Anthropology Society & Conference (GASC) has held an annual summer conference on Generative Anthropology.
+Since 2007, GASC has held an annual summer conference on generative anthropology.